kensiprell/ktorio.github.io/quickstart/guides/api.md

 ## JWT Authentication

-Instead of using a fixed authentication, we are going to use JWT tokens.
+Instead of using fixed authentication, we are going to use JWT tokens.

 We are going to add a login-register route.
-That route will register a user if it doesn't exist, and for a valid login or register it will return a JWT token.
-The JWT token will hold the user name, and posting will link a snippet to the user.
+This route will register a user if it doesn't exist, and if it's a valid login or registration, it will return a JWT token.
+The JWT token will hold the user name, and posting a snippet will link it to the user.

-We will need to install and configure JWT (replacing the basic auth):
+We will need to install and configure JWT (replacing basic auth):

 ```kotlin
 open class SimpleJWT(val secret: String) {